richlander/container-workshop/sdk-version-differences.md

 [dotnetapp](https://github.com/dotnet/dotnet-docker/tree/main/samples/dotnetapp) is used as as the sample.

-With `8.0.1xx`, the [Microsoft.NET.Build.Containers](https://www.nuget.org/packages/Microsoft.NET.Build.Containers) must be added to publish an app,
+With `8.0.1xx`, the [Microsoft.NET.Build.Containers](https://www.nuget.org/packages/Microsoft.NET.Build.Containers) package must be added to publish an app,

 ```bash
 $ dotnet --version